Qiskit/qiskit_sphinx_theme/docs_guide/sphinx_guide/how_to_cross-reference.rst

 .. warning::

     Actual cross-referencing is only possible with ``.rst`` files.
-If you are trying to cross-reference from a Jupyter notebook (``.ipynb``), you are actually linking to an external page, and therefore you should check :doc:`this guide <add_external_links>` instead.
+If you are trying to cross-reference from a Jupyter notebook (``.ipynb``), you are actually linking to an external page, and therefore you should check :ref:`add_external_links` instead.

 Pre-requisites
 ==============